nadirarfi/blog.nadirarfi.com/README.md

-# Personal Blog Website on AWS - Cloud & DevOps Focus
+# Cloud-Native Personal Blog on AWS: Automated Deployment of Astro.js Static Site using CDK & GitHub Actions

 This repository hosts the **full-stack infrastructure and application code** for a personal blog focused on **Cloud and DevOps technologies**.
 It uses **Astro.js** to build the website frontend and **AWS CDK** (TypeScript) to provision and manage cloud infrastructure.
 The project supports multi-environment deployment (e.g., dev, prod) and integrates with **GitHub Actions** via **OIDC** for CI/CD automation.